MicrosoftDocs/quantum-docs-pr/articles/machines/qc-trace-simulator/primitive-operations-counter.md

 ```

 The first part of the program executes `CCNOTDriver`.
 In the second part, we use the method
-`QCTraceSimulator.GetMetric` to get the number of T gates executed by `CCNOTDriver`:
+<xref:microsoft.quantum.simulation.simulators.qctracesimulators.qctraceSimulator.getMetric> to get the number of T gates executed by `CCNOTDriver`:

 ```csharp
 double tCount = sim.GetMetric<Primitive.CCNOT, CCNOTDriver>(PrimitiveOperationsGroupsNames.T);